TheRealAnonymous008/quartz/content/details/game design/mechanics/Internal Economy Design Patterns.md

 * Patterns can be **elaborated** that is, made more complex to add more complexity and meaningfulness to the game.
 * Additionally, patterns can be **simplified** to either understand the complex design better or to remove unwanted  complexity entirely (especially for mechanics that are not the focus)
 * *The goal of these design patterns is to understand gameplay mechanics, and in particular what can make them interesting*.
+* These design patterns can be applied both in the micro and macro scale.
 ## Engines
 * Generate resources that may be required by other mechanisms in the game.
 It represents gain.